 When EA finally snared the UFC license, there was a feeling that their first effort was really just laying the groundwork for the series.
-Where previous license-holders, THQ, had turned their UFC games into a detailed simulation of the sport, EA had gone with a more showy approach with lots of video contributions from high profile UFC stars and a lot of attention to detail in the game’s presentation, if not the fighting engine.
+Where previous license-holders, THQ, had turned their UFC games into a detailed simulation of the sport which might be listed on platforms such as the Coral Near Me, EA had gone with a more showy approach with lots of video contributions from high profile UFC stars and a lot of attention to detail in the game’s presentation, if not the fighting engine.

 In some ways, it was a good move.
 UFC Undisputed 3 was insanely detailed.
 It was a high-level simulation of a very complex sport.
 EA Sports UFC kept things a bit more simple.
 In the end it looked right and played pretty good but hardcore fans were a little let down.

 EA Sports UFC2 has now arrived and from the start you can tell some stuff has changed.
 Instead of being greeted by UFC President Dana White, the game now puts you into the final round of the UFC189 main event.
 The famous fight between champion Robbie Lawler and Rory McDonald was truly a fight for the ages and the game puts you in Lawler’s er… well they don’t wear shoes but you know what I mean.
 After dispatching Rory, you then get into the game’s main menu.